-First things first, if you haven’t already seen our completed map of South America can you need to go to the ‘Ride & Stats’ page and see just how far we’ve come since the last blog.
-If you’ve seen our South America map, well check out our map anyway because we’ve travelled really far in the US in the past 3 weeks!
+First things first, if you haven’t already seen our completed map of South America can you need to go to the Americas Trip page and see just how far we’ve come since the last blog.
+If you’ve seen our South America map, check out our map on that page anyway because we’ve travelled really far in the US in the past 3 weeks!
 Apologies as well for how long it’s taken to publish this blog.
 We’ve been having such a good time hanging out with loads of cool people and seeing nice places that we haven’t had much time to be antisocial and update our online lives.
 Soz!

 One of the most stressful things about travelling by bicycle is taking public transport and putting your bike on a plane can often be a terrifying experience.
 You hear the horror stories about bike boxes being dragged along and wearing part of the frame off, or having heavy loads piled on top of them and bending the frame, so when Ben packed them, he added extra padding and plastic to strategically reinforce the box.
 Damage or loss of bikes is usually more common on the cheaper airlines and we had booked the cheapest flights that we could find to Orlando, Florida with Spirit Airlines (they are the Ryanair of US airlines), so it’s fair to say we were slightly anxious.
 However, we needn’t have worried because the bikes arrived (with their boxes intact) before we had even cleared customs and had their own security guard!
 Even better than that though was being met at the airport arrivals by Dale, our Warmshowers host, and being driven back to their house even though it was way past midnight.
 What a legend!